-"(a) Except as otherwise provided ín subdivisions (b) and (c) any information and records in the assessor's office which are not required by law to be kept or prepared by the assessor, and homeowners' exemption claims, are not public documents and shall not be open to public inspection.
+"(a) Except as otherwise provided in subdivisions (b) and (c) any information and records in the assessor's office which are required by law to be kept or prepared by assessor, and homeowners' exemption claims, are not public documents and shall not be open to public inspection.
 Property receiving the homeowners' exemption shall be clearly identified on assessment roll.
-The assessor shall maint the The assessor shall maintain records which shall be open to public inspection to identify those claimants who have been granted the homeowners' exemption.
+The assessor shall main The assessor shall maintain records which shall be open to public inspection to identify those claimants who have been granted the homeowners' exemption.

-"(c) The assessor shall disclose information. furnish abstracts or permit access to all records in his office to law enforcement agencies, the county grand jury, the board of supervisors or duly authorized agents, employees their or representatives when conducting an investigation of the assessor's office pursuant to Section 25303 of the Government Code, the State Controller, inheritance tax referees, the State Board of Equalization and other duly authorized legislative or administrative bodies of the state pursuant to their authorization to examine such records.
+"(c) The assessor shall disclose information, furnish abstracts or permit access to all records in his office to law enforcement agencies, the county grand jury, the board of supervisors or authorized agents, employees duly representatives when conducting an investigation of the assessor's office pursuant to Section 25303 of the State Government Code, Controller. inheritance tax referees, the State Board Equalization and other duly authorized legislative or administrative bodies of the state pursuant to their authorization to examine such records.